apache/carbondata/docs/streaming-guide.md

 Currently CarbonData support two parsers, as following:

-### org.apache.carbondata.streaming.parser.CSVStreamParserImp
-This is the default stream parser, it gets a line data(String type) from the first index of InternalRow and converts this String to Object[].
+**1. org.apache.carbondata.streaming.parser.CSVStreamParserImp**: This is the default stream parser, it gets a line data(String type) from the first index of InternalRow and converts this String to Object[].

-### org.apache.carbondata.streaming.parser.RowStreamParserImp
-This stream parser will auto convert InternalRow to Object[] according to schema of this `DataSet`, for example:
+**2. org.apache.carbondata.streaming.parser.RowStreamParserImp**: This stream parser will auto convert InternalRow to Object[] according to schema of this `DataSet`, for example:

 ```scala
  case class FileElement(school: Array[String], age: Int)